lmms-lab/lmms-lab.github.io/content/posts/lmms-eval-0.2.md

 - LLaVA-HF (officially from Huggingface)
 - Idefics-2 (from the lmms-lab team)
 - microsoft/Phi-3-Vision (officially from the authors, Microsoft)
-- LLaVA-SGlang (from the lams-lab team)
+- LLaVA-SGlang (from the lmms-lab team)